Creating an Exchange Marketplace listing

 Exchange's valuation tool recommends a selling price by taking into account a number of factors, including the last 12 months of revenue for your business, traffic, and other features like social media followers or email subscribers.
 Businesses that have features that are proven to sell are valued higher by our valuation tool.

-The valuation is based on limited information, and may not incorporate all information relevant to the value of your business.
-We recommend editing the list price of your business to account for any information which might add value to your business that our valuation tool does not have access to.
+The valuation is based on limited information, and might not incorporate all information relevant to the value of your business.
+You can edit the list price of your business to account for any information that our valuation tool does not have access to.

-It is our goal to provide a fair and safe environment for anyone looking to buy or sell a business on Exchange.
+It is our goal to provide a fair and safe environment for anyone who wants to buy or sell a business on Exchange.
 To help achieve this, we've set the following requirements and guidelines:

 - Always have Exchange make store ownership changes for you.